SciImage/zotero-attachment-scanner/others/preference_help.md

 When enabled, the plugin tags items with the “Duplicate attachments” tag if they have two or more attachments of the same content type.
 The content type, similar to a [MIME type](https://en.wikipedia.org/wiki/Media_type), is mainly determined by the file’s extension.
 For instance, items with two PDF attachments are considered duplicates, whereas an item with a PDF and a .xlsx attachment is not.

 #### Ignore files whose names contain
 Attachments with file names matching these masks will be ignored during duplicate checking.
-Separate multiple masks with a semicolon (`;``).
-Internally, these masks are trimed and converted to RegEx.
+Separate multiple masks with a semicolon (`;`).
+Internally, these masks are trimmed and converted to RegEx.
 Examples,
 - `abc; [dD]ef `: matches names with either “abc”, “def” or "Def", case-sensitive.
 - `abc/i; def `: matches names with either “abc” (case-insensitive) or “def” (case-sensitive).
 - `/ abc; def `: matches names with either “ abc” or “def”, case-sensitive.